ewolden/vettu-hva/README.md

 DB_NAME - storytelling is the name of the database

-API_URL - This is the URL to digitalt musems API
+API_URL - This is the URL to Digitalt museums API

-API_KEY - The API key needed to use digitalt museums API
+API_KEY - The API key needed to use Digitalt museums API

 APP_MAIL - The email used for sending users emails upon creation of user (uses a gmail address)

 APP_MAIL_PASS - The password for the email given

+TOKEN - Token to ensure that post request to controller.php comes from the application